Say Uncle: Origin

-There are several theories on the phrase's origin including a phrase from the Roman Empire.
+There are several theories on the phrase's origin.

-Due to heavy Irish immigration in eastern Canada and New England in the 19th century, it is likely an anglicization of the Irish 'anacal', meaning deliverance or quarter.
+Due to heavy Irish immigration in eastern Canada and New England in the 19th century, it may be an anglicization of the Irish anacal, meaning deliverance or quarter.

 Another theory is that it derives from a phrase uttered by youngsters in the Roman Empire who got into trouble, patrue mi patruissime (“uncle, my best of uncles”).

 A fanciful suggestion is that it may be based on a joke from 19th-century England about a bullied parrot being coaxed to address his owner's uncle.

-Another suggested origin is from the English phrase “time out”, a plea to cease hostilities.
-The abbreviated usage "T.O." was mistaken for the Spanish “tío”, which means "uncle".
+Another suggested origin is from the English phrase "time out", a plea to cease hostilities.
+The abbreviated usage "T.O." was mistaken for the Spanish tío, which means "uncle".

 Foreign-language analog

 There is a common analog in the Arabian Peninsula, the expression "قول عمي" ([q]uwl 'aamiy), which means "say uncle".

-In Canadian-French, the expression "Dis pardon, mon oncle" is often used in the same way.
-It means "Say excuse me, uncle".
+In Canadian French, the expression "Dis « pardon », mon oncle" is often used in the same way.
+It means "Say 'excuse me', uncle".

-In the Persian language too, there is the similar expression of غلط کردم, which is said when someone requests to be forgiven while the expression also entails considerable humiliation.
+In Persian, the expression غلط کردم (“I was wrong”) may be used informally to indicate submission, apology, or concession, particularly in situations where one is under pressure.